Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 750 Ti should be a small bit (approximately 2%) better at full screen anti-aliasing than the Radeon HD 7770, and capable of handling higher resolutions better. (explain)
+The GeForce GTX 750 Ti will be a small bit (more or less 2%) faster with regards to AA than the Radeon HD 7770, and also should be capable of handling higher screen resolutions better. (explain)

 GeForce GTX 750 Ti 16320 Mpixels/sec